Gampalagudem

-Gampalagudem is a town situated in the NTR district of Andhra Pradesh, India.
+Gampalagudem is a village situated in the NTR district of Andhra Pradesh, India.
 It serves as the headquarters of the Gampalagudem mandal, which is under the administration of the Tiruvuru revenue division.
-The town is located on the banks of the Kattaleru river and is situated at a distance of 74 km from the district headquarters Vijayawada.
+The village is located on the banks of the Kattaleru river and is situated at a distance of 74 km from the district headquarters Vijayawada.

-The town is governed by the Gampalagudem Gram Panchayat, which is responsible for the local administration of the area.
+The village is governed by the Gampalagudem Gram Panchayat, which is responsible for the local administration of the area.
 Gampalagudem mandal, which includes Gampalagudem, is a constituency mandal of Tiruvuru Assembly constituency.
 The assembly constituency is a part of the Vijayawada Lok Sabha constituency.

 Demographics

 As of the 2011 Census of India, Gampalagudem has a total population of 8,256, it has a slightly higher male population of 4,175 compared to females, who make up 4,081 of the population.
 The child population stands at 776, out of which 417 are males and 359 are females.
-In terms of Scheduled Castes, the town has a significant population of 2,157, comprising 1,113 males and 1,044 females.
+In terms of Scheduled Castes, the village has a significant population of 2,157, comprising 1,113 males and 1,044 females.
 The Scheduled Tribes, however, have a smaller population of 80, with 41 males and 39 females.
-The sex ratio in the town is 988 females per 1000 males.
+The sex ratio in the village is 988 females per 1000 males.

-Regarding literacy, the town has a total of 8,256 individuals, of which 5,310 are literate, with a literacy percentage of 64.3%.
+Regarding literacy, the village has a total of 8,256 individuals, of which 5,310 are literate, with a literacy percentage of 64.3%.
 Out of the literate population, 2,961 are males, while 2,349 are females.
 On the other hand, the illiterate population stands at 2,946, with 1,214 males and 1,732 females.

-Additionally, the town has 4,302 workers, out of which 2,524 are males, and 1,778 are females.
+Additionally, the village has 4,302 workers, out of which 2,524 are males, and 1,778 are females.
 The non-worker population stands at 3,954, with 1,651 males and 2,303 females.